bonjinnorenka/multi_embed_player/documents/content/docs/install.md

 - send get request
 - return response with cors header if your cors proxy is other domain
+- If you use bilibili, you may need to set cors proxy **NOT HOSTED ON CLOUDFLARE** because some request seems to be blocked by bilibili.

 #### set cors proxy url